centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 aka. `Vanity Name Servers`.

-Vanity name servers allow you to create name servers that reflect your organization.
+Vanity name servers allow you to create name servers that reflect your organization (in this example "anthony.com").
 If you want to use HEXONET's DNS and Nameservers, but you're looking for a way to keep them branded?
 Then, this section covers what you need.

 So, instead of using our name server set,